mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    cd /path/to/document_root
    cd my_media

-   # Force a refresh of the mediacore code
+   # Force a refresh of the MediaCore CE code
    touch mediacore.fcgi